Post Harvest Engineering Of Horticultural Crops

 Course Objectives

-• Know the value addition of fruits and vegetables to increase the shelflife
+• Know the different means of storage and value addition of fruits and vegetables along with the cold chain.

-• Understand the basics of the selection of proper machines/equipment for various applications of processing of horticultural crops
+• Understand the basics of the selection of appropriate machines/equipment for various applications of processing of horticultural crops

-CO1: To use different types of sorting, grading, peeling, slicing, blanching equipment for processing of fruits and vegetables: PO1
+• Use the different types of sorting, grading, peeling, slicing, blanching and other equipment for processing of fruits and vegetables.

 Course Syllabus